Wedding photography advice for the bride and groom.

 I am always intrigued with how many couples have trouble identifying what kind of photos they really want on their wedding day.
 “I’ve never had a good picture” is what they may say, or “I’m no good at smiling”, that kind of thing.
 These kind of self-doubts can be paralysing, but you have to remember that as a people photographer I see and hear this all the time – and it’s my speciality to make sure any photos bring out the best in you when it matters most.

 In the old world of wedding photography, the photographer just aimed to create the same formal shots at each wedding in a repeatable and safe format.
 Probably if you look at your parent’s wedding photos, they may look like that.
-Formal images can look nice enough when done well but they convey almost nothing about the personalities of the couple.
-Eventually some photographers realised that the shots they took randomly in-between the formal photos would generate greater interest, both visually and emotionally.
+Formal wedding images can look nice enough when done well but they may convey almost nothing about the people in them.
+Eventually, some photographers realised that the shots they took randomly in-between the formal photos would generate greater interest, both visually and emotionally.
 As technology in cameras improved alongside this shift, photographers started taking more and more photos during a wedding and became more mobile as they ditched the tripods, assistants and heavy lighting.
 Attention started to move away from just the married couple and family to all other parts of the wedding day in new creative ways.

-Arguably, the reason couples may feel confused about how to think of wedding photography is because there is simply so much of it that happens on the day.
+Arguably, clients may feel confused about how to approach their wedding photography because there is simply so much of it that happens on the day.
 You may wish to read more about my contemporary wedding photography and documentary wedding photography perspectives to get a better idea of how those styles blend together to cover the whole wedding day.

 If you’re not too comfortable with a camera aimed at you, the thought of having photos all day long would sound scary, I get that.
 What is most important to couples on their wedding day, what I can see they appreciate, is the freedom to just be themselves have fun and enjoy photography that is free flowing and integrated.